 Roles Explained

-English Teaching placements may be in fee-paying schools for both primary and secondary levels, or at private language institutes for children aged from ten through to adults.
+English Teaching placements may be in fee-paying schools for both primary and secondary levels, or at private language institutes for children aged from 10 years through to adults.
 English is considered to be a very valuable language to learn and volunteers use their conversational English skills to assist and support both teachers and students in the classroom.
 Classes at the institutes are run during the day and evening, and often volunteers assist with some evening classes.

-Community placements are available in children’s or residential homes when some of the children with learning difficulties become adults.
-Volunteers provide support within the children’s home to residents, who range in age from newborns to 16 years old.
+Community / English Teaching placements are available in children’s or residential homes, where some of the children with learning difficulties reside when they become adults.
+Volunteers provide support within the children’s home to residents who range in age from newborns to 16 years old.
 In the home, volunteers assist with the day-to-day running of the centre.
 Activities with the residents, such as arts, drama and sport, are also greatly appreciated and enjoyed.
 No English is spoken in these centres, so volunteers need to learn to speak basic Spanish before their placements begin.
+This kind of work is combined with English teaching in schools nearby.
+The working week for placements in Argentina ranges between 15 and 36 hours.
+Weekends are usually free.

 Accommodation and Food